polterguy/phosphorusfive/plugins/p5.web/README.md

 Normally, you will only update a single widget's properties though.
 But for those rare occassions, where you for instance wish to update the CSS class of multiple widgets in one go, being able to do such in a single go, is a nifty feature.

-Notice, you can also use the *[set-widget-property]* to set a property which does not previously exist on your widget.
+Notice, you can also use the *[p5.web.widgets.property.set]* to set a property which does not previously exist on your widget.
 This will simply add the property.
-You can also use the *[delete-widget-property]* Active Event to entirely delete a property or attribute from your widget.
+You can also use the *[p5.web.widgets.property.delete]* Active Event to entirely delete a property or attribute from your widget.
 Notice here, that a widget with a "null" value in a property, still actually have the property.
 Its value is simply "null".

-You can also change a widget's visibility, and even ID using the *[set-widget-property]* Active Event.
+You can also change a widget's visibility, and even ID using the *[p5.web.widgets.property.set]* Active Event.
 But thes properties cannot be removed.
 Only attributes rendered to the client as HTML attributes can be removed.

 Hint!
-There is also an event called *[list-widget-properties]*, which returns a list of _all_ properties, for one or more specified widget(s).
+There is also an event called *[p5.web.widgets.property.list]*, which returns a list of _all_ properties, for one or more specified widget(s).
 This
 Active Event can either be given an expression, leading to multiple IDs, or a constant, showing the properties of only one widget at the time.

 ### Retrieving an entire hierarchy of widget properties

 Sometimes, you wish to retrieve every single widget property, recursively, from some specified root widget.
-For these occassions, you have the *[get-widget-properties]* Active Event (plural form).
+For these occassions, you have the *[p5.web.widgets.property.recursively-get]* Active Event (plural form).
 This Active Event will return all properties of the requested name(s), below one or more specified "root widget".

 To see all form element values for instance, in your form, in one go, you could use something like this for instance.

 ```
-get-widget-properties:cnt
+p5.web.widgets.property.recursively-get:cnt
   value
 ```